adhiluphanna/deliciousrecipeh/content/post/546-easiest-way-to-prepare-speedy-breadpeanutbuttercookies.md

 - "6 pieces breads"
 - "1 tbsp cco chips"
 recipeinstructions:
-- "Cut the side of the bread&amp;griend it to makes breadcrumbs."
+- "Cut the side of the bread&griend it to makes breadcrumbs."
-- "Take a bowl add bread breadcrumbs,peanut butter,oil,sugar,&amp;mix it nicely.Makes a dough."
+- "Take a bowl add bread breadcrumbs,peanut butter,oil,sugar,&mix it nicely.Makes a dough."
 - "Preheat the microwave on 180 degree for 5 mints."
-- "Shape the cookies from dough &amp;put choco chips on top.Than bake it 3mints on preheated microwave."
+- "Shape the cookies from dough &put choco chips on top.Than bake it 3mints on preheated microwave."
 - "Bread cookies is ready."
 categories:
 - Recipe